Ahdhn/RXMeshDocs/docs/rxmesh/reference/location_t.md

 ```

 ??? note "`std::string location_to_string(locationT location)`"
-    Returns `"NONE"`, `"HOST"`, `"DEVICE"`, or `"ALL"` for the four canonical values.
+    Returns `"NONE"`, `"HOST"`, `"DEVICE"`, or `"ALL"` for the four values.
 Unknown bit combinations log an error and return an empty string, so this is only suitable for the named single-flag values, not arbitrary masks.